PGilbertSchmitt/Briki/README.md

 # Briki, a Brisk Wiki (??)

-Okay, so I wanted a Wiki-writing application that used simple Markdown, stored a file's history, and used Sqlite3 for the file format.
+Okay, so I wanted a Wiki-reading application that used simple Markdown.
+Maybe I realized that I don't need to save it as a sqlite file.
 Maybe that already exists and I'm just making this for fun.
 Maybe it's none of your business.

+This application can read a directory tree and render Markdown files.
+That's it.
+Maybe one day I'll allow it to edit files as well, or add support for other markups, but for now, I'm not interested.
+I'm creating this to make it easy to read a "Wiki" that's just several Markdown files in a trenchcoat.
+VSCode's Markdown preview isn't very wieldy for that.

 With that out of the way, what else is there to say?